 - If needed, add more flour or water (1 Tablespoon at a time) to reach your desired consistency.
 The dough should be fairly sturdy, smooth and not sticky.

-- Preheat the oven to 450°F. Line 2 half-sheet baking trays with parchment paper and set aside.
-Bring 10 cups of water and ⅔ cup baking soda to a boil in a large pot.
+- Preheat the oven to 450°F. Bring 10 cups of water and ⅔ cup baking soda to a boil in a large pot.
+Make sure to add the baking soda to the water before it boils to avoid a bubbly mess!

 Jessica Vogl says